 Following these seminars, the School becomes an examination centre for students who wish to take these official certification exams.
 These internationally-recognised certifications are a guarantee of both a high level of competency and proven responsibility, for companies that recruit certified executives.

-You have the possibility of opting for a work-study track in Year 2.
+You have the possibility of opting for a french work-study track in Year 2.
 In order to select this track, you will have to negotiate an employment contract (contrat de professionnalisation) or a work-study internship agreement (une convention de stage alterné) with a company.

 7 weeks school-based, followed by 5 periods of 2 weeks company-based/2 weeks school-based, finishing with 14 weeks of professional project.